Got my first tattoo at 18, then waited 32 years to get another. Meanwhile, I'm the editor of TatRing, a body art

 Graphic symbols use pictures to represent actions, objects, or ideas abstractly.
 Think of how gender is conveyed on a bathroom sign, or how you know which button to use to turn down the brightness of your screen.
 Think of how many different things a simple arrow can express on an elevator button, a street sign, or a map.

 As discussed, these signs evolved from early weapons.
-Although they look tamer than their ancestors, graphic arrows have evolved into many heavily nuanced meanings.
-In other words, even if the arrow pointed at you isn't the kind that can wound, you still need to pay attention.
+Although they look tamer than their ancestors, graphic arrows have accumulated even more heavily nuanced meanings.
+In other words, even if the arrow pointed at you isn't the kind that can hurt you, you still need to pay attention.
 With just two lines or a couple pixels, they indicate something important.
 What is the the arrow icon telling you?

 What Does a Graphic Arrow Mean?